Reviews

 Conclusion

 The Lenovo ThinkPad T14 Gen 2 Ryzen Edition is still a “tank” in the office notebook segment.
-However, we will not want to compare this notebook with other gaming and high-power laptops, it has a long way to go.
-With the addition of the AMD Ryzen 7 PRO 5850U with only 15W power consumption, it has a powerful computing power close to that of a standard pressure processor while ensuring a strong endurance.
+However, we will not want to compare this notebook with other gaming and high-power laptops, and it has a long way to go.
+With the addition of the AMD Ryzen 7 PRO 5850U with only 15W power consumption, it has a powerful computing power close to that of a standard pressure processor while ensuring strong endurance.
 This means that we can leave work earlier, fix bugs earlier and show our value at work with ease.
 If what you need is an office tool rather than an entertainment tool, then it is very worth starting.
 Lastly, the Lenovo ThinkPad T14 comes with a small improvement relative to the previous generation.
 The company certainly has a lot of improvements to do in the next generation.

 David Tian